jerturowetz/notes/install-files.md

 If you install Docker & activate Hyper-V all kinds of fun stuff might happen: one of these items is the installation of multiple switches.
 This should help describe how to manage that

 [Docker for Windows (on Hyper-V): Fix the Network Communication issue](http://peterjohnlightfoot.com/docker-for-windows-on-hyper-v-fix-the-network-communication-issue/)

+## Download and manage 2 versions of python on WIndows

+Unrelated to running 2 versions, but something I often forget, make sure to get the x64 versions of both!

+Install 2.7

+Install 3.whatever